NehaBais/explainability-of-llms-in-code-conversion-tasks/results/generated_code/deepseekcoderv2-dir_make-java-go.md

 	"os"
 )

-func CreateDir(path string) error {
+func createDir(path string) error {
-	err := os.MkdirAll(path, 0755) // Create all directories in path if they don't exist if err != nil {
+	err := os.MkdirAll(path, os.ModePerm)
+	if err == nil {
-		return fmt.Errorf("failed to create directory: %v", err) }
-	return nil
+		fmt.Println("Path successfully created")
 	}
+	return err
+}

 func main() {
-	err := CreateDir("./parent/test")
+	err := createDir("C:/parent/test")
 	if err != nil {
-		fmt.Println(err)
-	} else {
-		fmt.Println("Directory created successfully.")
+		fmt.Println("Error:", err)
 	}
 }
 ```

-This Golang code creates a directory named "parent" with an additional subdirectory "test".
-It also handles any errors that may occur during the process, and returns them as needed.
+This Go code uses the `os` package to create the directory and any missing parent directories using `MkdirAll`.
+If the operation is successful, it prints a message indicating that the path was successfully created.
+If there's an error (e.g., if the directory already exists), it will handle the error accordingly.